JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7921 days**.

-And here is a just a random fact -  **The only desert in Canada is located in Osoyoos, British Columbia**.
+And here is a just a random fact -  **Frog-eating bats identify edible frogs from poisonous ones by listening to the mating calls of male frogs.
+Frogs counter this by hiding and using short, difficult to locate calls**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)